courtneygrace40/guitar-hero/README.md

 Once I had created the ability to animate the notes, I wrote a function to take in the note key and length and animate it based on that.
 This is a relatively long function, but it does successfully animate the notes based on the length, key, and speed of the song.

-## Concurrency & Finishing The Game
+## Transforming Animations Into A Game

 One of the most crucial aspects of turning this from just a series of animations into a game was having the user interact with the animation.
 I created a function to track which key the user is pressing.
 While the user is holding a certain key, the “string” is highlighted.
 When they release it, the highlight ends.
 Once I had written this function, the next step to complete user interaction was to get the timing of the user compared with the computer.
 To do this, I used timestamps and pointers.
 I got the timestamps from a few different functions, but I changed the value of a variable in main using pointers.
 Then, I retrieved these values in a separate function also using the pointer.
 I did this to get values from different threads simultaneously.
 There would have been no correct spot to do a function call since the animations and the user input are all happening at the same time in different spots.